sparkflows/sparkflows-docs/docs/user-guide/export-import/export-datasets.rst

 Export Datasets
 ===============

-Fire Insights enables you to export datasets as JSON files.
-These JSON files can be imported into another instance of Fire Insights.
+Sparkflows enables you to export datasets as JSON files.
+These JSON files can be imported into another instance of Sparkflows.

 Below are the steps for exporting a dataset.

 Steps for Exporting a Dataset
 -----

-1. You can Login to Fire Insights web server URL and follow the steps given below:
+1. You can Login to Sparkflows web server URL and follow the steps given below:

      * Go to the Project List page.
      * Select the project that has the dataset you want to Export.